barrelboiii/barrelboiii/README.md

 - 👋 Hi, I’m @barrelboiii, the newbie
-- 👀 I’m interested in Python & C#
+- 👀 I’m interested in Python & JS HTML CSS
 - 🌱 I’m currently learning the basics of coding
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...